czeni/matplotlib-minimal/README.md

 # Matplotlib 2.2 with Python3.6

-2018 March
+2018 July

 ### Description

 This repository provides a Dockerfile for building and image for Matplotlib 2.2.0 with Python3.6.

-The Docker image is based on the latest Alpine Linux 3.7 for a minimum size image(~135MB).
+The Docker image is based on the latest Alpine Linux 3.8 for a minimum size image(~135MB).
 It uses Alpine packages from main and community repos.

 Matplotlib is compiled from source using Python pip tool.